 The London Interbank Offered Rate, or LIBOR, reflects the average interest rate that major global banks pay to borrow money from each other.

-We have known for some time that the industry was seeking to discontinue the LIBOR index after some banks provided purported interest rate figures which did not truly reflect the rate at which they could borrow.
+We have known for some time that the industry sought to discontinue the LIBOR index after some banks provided purported interest rate figures that did not truly reflect the rate at which they could borrow.

-After it was discovered that this index was subject to manipulation, trust in the LIBOR index as an indicator for the health of the global economy was lost.
+After it was discovered that this index was subject to manipulation, trust in the LIBOR index as an indicator of the global economy’s health was lost.

 What does this mean for you?

 If you have a current reverse mortgage in process on the 1-year LIBOR ARM reverse mortgage, it will no longer be able to close after November 30, 2020.

 If you are processing an adjustable rate reverse mortgage at this time, if that loan does not close by November 30, 2020, the terms will change to a 1-month CMT ARM (Constant Maturity Treasury) with a life cap of 10% instead of the current 5% life cap on the 1-year LIBOR ARM.

 The Good News!